 Tip #3: Act Fast

 It is never too early to think about maximizing your potential award.
 Whistleblowers may receive anywhere from 10% to 30% of the monetary sanctions collected in actions brought by the SEC and in related actions brought by other regulatory or law enforcement authorities.
 And the timing of a whistleblower’s tip is a significant factor that the SEC considers in determining whether, and how much, to award.

 To be eligible for an award, a whistleblower must first submit “original information.”
 Original information is any information that the SEC does not already have.
 Whistleblowers who wait to report information, therefore, risk that someone else will submit the same information to the SEC first.
 Keep in mind that even if the SEC has already opened an investigation, whistleblowers may still qualify for an award if their information “significantly contributes” to the success of an action.

 Next, the whistleblower office may reduce the amount of an award if the whistleblower unreasonably delays reporting the violation to the SEC.
-About 20% of the awards issued through 2015 were reduced because of an unreasonable reporting delay.
 In making this determination, the whistleblower office considers:

 - whether the whistleblower failed to take reasonable steps to report the violation or prevent it from occurring or continuing;

 - whether the whistleblower was aware of the violation but reported to the SEC only after learning of an investigation into the misconduct; and